Ohio parent charged after over 200 teens partied at his property - NewsBreak

 The party was discovered by authorities after they were called to Trinity Medical Center West when one of the people at the party was treated for a head injury because they allegedly got pistol-whipped.

-Four teens who were allegedly at the party told deputies that the property was in a dead-end area and was isolated by one house nearby.The CHIPS Act is signed.
-What now for Intel and Ohio?
+Four teens who were allegedly at the party told deputies that the property was in a dead-end area and was isolated by one house nearby.Dolly Parton visits Ohio State in support of Imagination Library

 One of the four teens was a 16-year-old- who said she was punched in the nose by a large male from Wheeling, WV when she tried to break up one of the fights.